Three Wisest Men

 This is another high-quality offering by Hallmark and was shown on Hallmark Murders and Mysteries.
 They seem to be using this branch of their network to show productions that go a little deeper and are a little more complex than a romantic comedy.
 They are more about family relationships, drama, overcoming problems, and learning life lessons.
 There is a bit of a romance included but it’s hardly the main attraction.

 The movie starts off with three sisters and their relationship.
 The two oldest live in the same city, not in Alaska, and are at odds because the oldest, Hannah, is so wrapped up in her career that she has no time to spare for the younger and her two daughters.
-She is married happily and, also happily, they do not have any children.
+She is married happily, and also happily, they do not have any children.
 The younger, Beth, is a happily married stay-at-home Mom, who is getting tired of that role and feels unfulfilled.
 She is being tempted to go back to her successful career.
 The younger sister, Posy, lives in Alaska with the parents.
 She yearns for travel and adventure but feels obligated to take over their parents’ café upon their imminent retirement.
 They are all about to meet up in Alaska to celebrate their mother’s 60th birthday which is also the 25th anniversary of a mysterious bad happening.

-As the movie goes on, surprising aspects to the girls’ relationship and their family are revealed.
+As the movie goes on, surprising aspects of the girls’ relationship and their family are revealed.
 All is not as we were first led to believe.
 The career-oriented Hannah learns she is pregnant (not terminally ill-Yay!).
 What will be the fallout with Adam her husband?
 Beth’s husband finds out she is secretly testing the waters of going back to her successful career and feels betrayed.
 Posey is falling in love with a mountain climber and travel writer which falls in with her dreams of travel as opposed to running her parents’ café.

 The actors were well cast, and their parts well-acted, especially Kimberley Sustad as the middle sister and overprotective mother, Beth.
 At one point she is accused of “Catastrophizing everything!”
 I also loved Matthew James Dowden who played Adam, Hannah’s husband.
 He usually plays sketchy characters, but he was wonderful as an unqualified good guy in this.
 The one fly in the ointment was the casting of Luke, Posey’s love interest.
 His looks, demeanor, and speech cried vacant surfer dude, not educated sophisticated world traveler and author.
 It was laughable.
 Where was Ali Liebert, the director?
 Everything else was so good.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 January 13, 2022